Steffen-Svenningsen/music-cd-mandatory/README.md

 # Music CD Mandatory Assignment

 Simple mandatory school project where the user can add an album to the table and delete it from the table.
-Built using plain JavaScript, HTML and CSS/Mojocss.
+Built using plain JavaScript, HTML and CSS.

 ## Live Preview